I have finished ATV so I have created a new blog for my next course- Textiles 1, Mixed Media for Textiles which can be found here

-Assignment 2 and 4 Assessment potential
+Assignment 4 Assessment potential

 I understand your aim is to go for the Textiles Degree and that you plan to submit your work for assessment at the end of this course.
-From the work you have shown in this assignment, providing you continue to commit yourself to the course, I believe you have the potential to pass at assessment.
+From the work you have shown in this assignment, providing you commit yourself to the course, I believe you have the potential to pass at assessment.
 In order to meet all the assessment criteria, there are certain areas you will need to focus on, which I will outline in my feedback.

 Summary of tutorial discussion